Finite field Kakeya and Nikodym sets in three dimensions: Nikodym sets in 3 dimensions and the union of lines

 \subsection{Coplanar lines and Conjecture \ref{conj:weakUnionOfLines}}

 A consequence of the near tightness of Proposition \ref{th:generalUnionOfLines} is that any substantial improvement to Theorem \ref{th:3DNikodym} must use some additional information about Nikodym sets, beyond the fact that the definition of a Nikodym set $\N$ guarantees the existence of $|\N^c|$ distinct lines, each incident to $q-1$ points of $\N$.
-One such property is that no plane can contain too many of the lines associated to the complement of a Nikodym set.
+One such property is that no plane can contain too many of the lines associated to the complement of a Nikodym set. { This property is captured in Proposition \ref{thm:notTooManyLinesInAPlane}.}

+{ Before giving Proposition \ref{thm:notTooManyLinesInAPlane}, we establish a simple lemma related to planar Nikodym sets.
+The following Lemma is not new, see for example \cite{bruen1977blocking, feng2010some}.
+For the reader's convenience, we include a proof of the precise formulation we need.
+We call a line that contains exactly one point of any set a {\em tangent line}. \begin{lemma} Let $S \subset \mathbb{F}_q^2$ so that there is at least one tangent line at each point of $S$.
+Then, $|S| \leq q^{3/2}$. \end{lemma} \begin{proof} Label all of the lines of $\mathbb{F}_q^2$ except for one tangent at each point of $S$ as $\ell_1, \ldots, \ell_{q^2 + q - |S|}$, and let $k_i$ be the number of points of $S$ on line $\ell_i$.
+Since each point of $S$ is contained in $q+1$ lines, of which all but one are enumerated, we have